Canada says COVID-19 cases could almost double soon unless stricter measures taken | Health

-New daily cases of COVID-19 in Canada could almost double to more than 15,000 from 8,600 by the end of April unless stricter measures are taken as new variants spread, health officials said on Friday.
+New daily cases of COVID-19 in Canada could almost double to more than 15,000 from 8,600 by the end of April unless stricter measures are taken as new coronavirus variants spread, health officials warned on Friday.

-The officials told reporters that if people cut the number of personal contacts by 20%-30%, the number of cases could drop to around 4,500.
+The officials told a briefing that if people cut the number of personal contacts by 20%-30%, the number of cases could drop to around 4,500.
+"Elevated case counts and severe illness trends remind us we are still in a right race between vaccines and variants and our actions matter," said Chief Public Health Officer Theresa Tam.

-Also Read: Canada to go big on budget spending as pandemic lingers, election looms
+Major provinces such as Ontario are struggling to cope with a worsening third wave of COVID-19 and accuse Ottawa of not doing enough to clamp down on the spread of new more highly transmissible virus variants and also of bungling the procurement of vaccines.
+Prime Minister Justin Trudeau and his wife Sophie are due to receive their first doses of the AstraZeneca vaccine on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)